How is Japanese food different from Western food?

 Not finishing one’s meal is not considered impolite in Japan, but rather is taken as a signal to the host that one does not wish to be served another helping.
 Conversely, finishing one’s meal completely, especially the rice, indicates that one is satisfied and therefore does not wish to be served any more.

-READ ALSO: What is the physical infinity?
+READ ALSO: What side of a sword is sharp?

 What is considered rude when ordering in a restaurant in Japan?